 ETR610 EuroCity train from Switzerland at Milan Centrale 2nd class seats on an ETR610 EuroCity train to Italy

 EuroCity train, at Milan Centrale.
-More information about these EuroCity trains.
+More about these EuroCity trains.

 Lake Lugano, seen from a Milan to Zurich train